coherent-research/mcs-documentation/MCSApiDescription.md

 ```

 ## Data Collection Status method
 The master application can request the status of any previously requested collection.
-This method is not required to be used by the master application as results will be sent using the DCE Result API but it can be used by system that prefer to poll for the results instead.
+This method is not required to be used by the master application as results will be sent using the MCS Result API but it can be used by system that prefer to poll for the results instead.

 The Data Collection Status method will use a HTTP GET message and the parameters will be sent as part of the URL and the response will contain the information in JSON format in the response body.
 ```